dibe-sh/cleaner/docs/setup.md

+---
+title: "Setup Instructions"
+toc: true
+toc_label: "Table of Contents"
+toc_icon: "align-left"
+---

 # Setup Instructions

-Follow these steps to set up the Cleaner App on your local machine.
+Follow these steps to set up the Cleaner on your local machine.

 ## 1. Clone the Repository